(British spelling) - R. Kwas 2004-2023, revisions On-Going. [Comments added !]

 SU SG5 with SVD (and an integral Velocity stack!)

 After a lot of "product development", this is what they came up with.
 It's a beautiful thing!

-In a wonderfully simple SU carburetter., the varying exposure of a tapered "metering needle" is the mechanical equivalent of the electronic engine management system's lookup table or "engine map".
+In a wonderfully simple SU carburetter, the varying exposure of a tapered "Metering Needle" (19) as Dashpot (12) vertical position varies as a function of air induction, is the mechanical equivalent of the electronic engine management system's lookup table or "engine map".
 Naturally, in the modern electronic engine management system, there is a lot more optimization going on, but the SU had the really important issue - correct metering and dispensing of fuel for the volume of air drawn through - very well under control.

-The SU carburetter is of a constant Velocity, variable choke design...that is, by varying the position of the dashpot (12) as a function of the volume of air the engine draws, the cross-sectional area of the throat of the carb is varied, which keeps the velocity at the venturi point constant...and by keeping the velocity constant, it is fairly simple to meter the fuel for a given volume of air induced, although this leads to somewhat of an oversimplification in fuel metering, since the fuel should be metered as a function of mass of the air being ingested and not just volume (as density of the air, which can vary due to things like weather, season and altitude, is not compensated for).
-That is why I like to adjust the mixture for summer and winter.
-Other than that, they seem to thrive on neglect, I honestly don't understand why some owners seem to continuously need to fiddle with them!
+The SU carburetter is of a constant Velocity, variable choke design...that is, by varying the position of the Dashpot as a function of the volume of air the engine draws, and this is controlled by the driver's control of the Throlle, the cross-sectional area of the throat of the carb is varied, which keeps the velocity at the Venturi constant...and by keeping the velocity constant, it is fairly simple to meter the fuel for a given volume of air induced, although this leads to somewhat of an oversimplification in fuel metering, since the fuel should be metered as a function of mass of the air being ingested and not just volume (as density of the air, which can vary due to things like weather, season and altitude, is not compensated for).
+That is why I like to adjust the mixture for summer and winter, or one would have to make adjustments to compensate for large changes in altitude.
+Other than that, I find they seem to thrive on neglect, I honestly don't understand why some owners seem to continuously need to fiddle with them!

-An exception to the constant velocity occurs during changes in the throttle position...like Acceleration...more on this under Damping Oil following.
+An exception to the constant velocity does occur during changes in the throttle position...like Acceleration...more on this under Damping Oil following.